Review AI Video Takes and Build Dailies

 A practical tutorial for reviewing generated AI video takes, choosing selects, approving shots, and using dailies for team decisions.

+Use this tutorial after you plan shots and start generating, or anytime a folder of exports has become too hard to judge.
 The goal is to move from scattered clips to reviewable production decisions.

 Key takeaways